elastos/Elastos.Developer.Website/content/guides/payments.md

 alwaysopen = false
 +++

+## Integrate ELA payments in your app

-{{< todo "Explain how to get payment authorization from one of the available (now or future) wallet apps.
-Explain the communication/process between dapp, wallet, and blockchain" >}}
+{{< todo "Explain how to make payments in an app, using authorization from a wallet like elephant.
+What is the flow/process?" >}}